• Skip to primary navigation

 Add enough oil to coat the bottom of a large cast-iron skillet at least ½" deep.
 Set the skillet over medium heat and bring the oil to 325 degrees.
 I recommend using a digital meat thermometer to monitor your oil temperature, as it can make or break your meal's success.

 Tip: Cast iron is recommended because its thickness keeps the temperature more consistent.
-However, using another large skillet will work in a pinch.
+However, using another large skillet will work in a pinch, or you could use a deep fryer.

 Gently place the breaded venison in the hot oil, laying the meat away from you as it sets down.
-This will prevent dangerous splashes.
 Add as many cutlets as will fit, but don't crowd the pan.
 You want a little space between each one.
-Fry venison for approximately 4 minutes per side, or until golden brown.
+Pan fry venison for approximately 4 minutes per side, or until golden brown.

 Fried venison steak served with mashed potatoes.